-Welcome readers to todays offering from The Philatelist.
+When a lot of money is spent and there is not enough results, a President’s term might become limited.
 So slip on your smoking jacket, fill your pipe, take your first sip of your adult beverage, and sit back in your most comfortable chair.
-We have an interesting story to tell about how France tried gently to build a barrier with Germany.
+Welcome to a Presidents Day offering from The Philatelist.